JeanMX/PSI5120/README.md

 $ kubectl top nodes
 ```

-If the value metrics, under the current, is a number and not unkown, so it is correct.
+If the value metrics, under the current, is a number and not unknown, so it is correct.

 ### 1.2 Starting minikube and enable metrics-server <a name="1.2"></a>